iluwatar/java-design-patterns/query-object/README.md

 ## Explanation
 **Programmatic Example**
-Now you are holding a dataset of customers, each of them has name and orders he has made, each of the order has many deals with its own quantity and unit price.
-You then mapped them into java objects, the schema in java may be look like this:</br>
+Holding a dataset of customers each having a name and orders made, each of the orders can have multiple order details with quantity and unit price.
+When mapped into Java objects, the schema looks like this:</br>

 ```java
 public class Customer {
   public final String name;